Jim Brett

-James Brett is a business executive in the field of retail merchandising.
-He was the CEO of J.Crew from July 2017 until November 2018.
+James Brett is an American business executive in retail merchandising.
+He served as CEO of J.Crew from July 2017 until November 2018.
 He previously held positions at West Elm, J. C. Penney, May Company, Anthropologie, and Urban Outfitters.

 Career

-Brett began his career in merchandising with retailers J. C. Penney and May Company.
+Brett began his merchandising career at J. C. Penney and May Company.

-He was the merchandise manager of the Anthropologie Home brand during 2003–2007.
-Danielle Sacks of Fast Company attributed a doubling of its sales to his introduction of a wide variety of international artisanal items to its offerings.
+He served as merchandise manager of the Anthropologie Home brand from 2003–2007.
+Danielle Sacks of Fast Company credited him with doubling sales by introducting a variety of international artisanal items.
 Following Anthropologie, Brett became the chief merchandising officer for Urban Outfitters.

 Brett became president of West Elm in 2010.
-At the time, the brand had yet to turn a profit and was closing stores.
-He re-focused West Elm from machine-made goods to handmade textiles and merchandise, often made by local craftspeople around the world.
-During the period up to January 31, 2016 (which roughly corresponds with his time as its president), the West Elm brand reported double-digit revenue growth in 24 consecutive quarters.
+At the time, the brand was unprofitable and closing stores.
+He shifted West Elm's focus from machine-made goods to handmade textiles and merchandise often produced by local craftspeople worldwide.
+Up to January 31, 2016, uring his tenure as president, West Elm reported double-digit revenue growth in 24 consecutive quarters.

 In 2012, Brett launched West Elm Market, a kitchen and home-goods store with a coffee shop serving La Colombe coffee, where at least 75% of the products are American made.

 Brett began the West Elm Local program in 2013, designed to give stores distinct regional identities by sourcing goods from local artisans.
 He also committed West Elm through the Clinton Global Initiative to pay $35 million through 2015 to artisans in 15 countries.
 Brett entered into an agreement with Fair Trade USA for third-party validation that its goods were being produced responsibly.

 In 2015, Brett expanded West Elm into contract furniture for offices through a new line of office furnishings called West Elm Workspace with a "residential aesthetic".